openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 The Component Executable:

 1. Receives and parses job requests from the WFM
-2. Invokes functions on the component library to obtain detection results
+2. Invokes methods on the component library to obtain detection results
 3. Populates and sends the respective responses to the WFM

-Each instance of a Component Executable runs as a separate process.

-The Component Executable receives and parses requests from the WFM, invokes functions on the Component Logic to get detection objects, and subsequently populates responses with the component output and sends them to the WFM.

 The basic psuedocode for the Component Executable is as follows:
 ```python